KhaelK138/KhaelK138.github.io/markdown/SQL.md

 pagetitle: SQL Attacks
 ---

+**Viewing General Databases with Credentials**
+- Use `dbeaver` on kali, has a nice GUI and everything

 **MySQL**
 - MariaDB is an open-source fork
 - `mysql -u {username} -p -h {host IP} -P {port}`